blurstudio/hab/README.md

 ## URI

-`:identifier1:identifier2:...`
+`identifier1/identifier2/...`

-You specify a configuration using a simple URI of identifiers separated by a `:`.
-If the uri starts with a leading `:` it is a absolute path.
+You specify a configuration using a simple URI of identifiers separated by a `/`.
 Currently habitat only supports absolute uri's.
-This is based on the Element Browser Widget uri.
 We are working on developing a more feature rich uri for Trax and we will add support for that in habitat.

 Examples:
-* :projectDummy:Sc001:S0001.00
+* projectDummy/Sc001/S0001.00
-* :projectDummy:Sc001:S0001.00:Animation
+* projectDummy/Sc001/S0001.00/Animation
-* :projectDummy:Thug
+* projectDummy/Thug
-* :default
+* default

 ## CLI